 Prerequisites for our courses are firm, and we generally do not allow students to register in a course if they do not have the prerequisite.
 Historically, students who do not have prerequisites have done poorly in our courses.
 Students should plan ahead and make sure they take the proper prerequisites for any courses they will want to take.

-Unfortunately, no. Econ 326 is credit excluded with Stat 306, but these courses are not equivalent.
-There is a great deal of material covered in Stat 306 that is not found in Econ 326, and that material is crucial for success in Stat 406.
+Unfortunately, no. Econ 326 and 328 are credit excluded with Stat 306, but these courses are not equivalent.
+There is a great deal of material covered in Stat 306 that is not found in Econ 326 that is not foundin either Econ 326 or 328, and that material is crucial for success in Stat 406.
 Students wishing to take Stat 406 at some point will need to plan ahead and take Stat 306.
 Combined Stat/Econ majors should note that they may take Stat 306 rather than Econ 326.

 I’m a Graduate student in another department, and I’d like to register in some undergraduate Statistics courses.
 Is this possible?